History of Pickleball

 2020

-In 2020, USA pickleball was rebranded by USAPA by aligning it with the other well-known games and USA Pickleball National Championships.
+In 2020, USA pickleball was rebranded by USAPA by aligning it with other well-known games and USA Pickleball National Championships.

 2021